killown/waypanel/waypanel/docs/PLUGIN.md

-# Plugin Development Guide for Waypanel

-Waypanel is designed to be highly extensible through plugins.
-This guide explains how plugins work, how they are loaded, and how you can create your own plugins to extend the functionality of the panel.

----

-## Overview of Plugins

-Plugins are the building blocks of Waypanel.
-They allow developers to add new widgets, handle events, or interact with the system.
-Each plugin is automatically loaded based on metadata and configuration.
-Plugins can be enabled or disabled via a flag or by removing the plugin file.

----

-## How Plugins Work

-1. **Automatic Loading**
-   - Plugins are automatically loaded by scanning directories under `src/plugins`.
-   - The system looks for specific metadata in each plugin file:
-     - `get_plugin_placement()`: Defines the plugin's position (e.g., "left", "right", "center") and order.
-     - `initialize_plugin(panel_instance)`: Initializes the plugin and returns its instance.

-2. **Plugin Structure**
-   - Each plugin must define:
-     - A `get_plugin_placement()` function to specify where the plugin should appear in the panel.
-     - An `initialize_plugin(panel_instance)` function to initialize the plugin.
-     - A plugin class that encapsulates its functionality.

-3. **Interacting with the Panel**
-   - Plugins interact with the `Panel` instance to modify the UI dynamically.
-   - Key methods provided by the `Panel` instance:
-     - `append_widget()`: Adds a widget to the panel.
-     - `panel_set_content(widget)`: Sets content directly into a specific panel (e.g., bottom, left).

-4. **Event Handling**
-   - Plugins can subscribe to IPC events from Wayfire using the `EventManagerPlugin`.
-   - Events include "view-focused", "view-mapped", "output-gain-focus", etc.

-5. **Gestures**
-   - Plugins can define custom gestures (e.g., swipe, click) and associate them with callbacks.

----

-## Creating a Simple Plugin

-To create a plugin, follow these steps:

-1. **Define Metadata**
-   - Implement the `get_plugin_placement(panel_instance)` function to specify the plugin's position and order:
-     ```python
-     def get_plugin_placement():
-         return "right", 10  # Position: right, Order: 10
-     ```

-2. **Initialize the Plugin**
-   - Implement the `initialize_plugin(panel_instance)` function:
-     ```python
-     def initialize_plugin(panel_instance):
-         if ENABLE_PLUGIN:
-             return MySimplePlugin(panel_instance)
-     ```

-3. **Create the Plugin Class**
-   - Define a class for your plugin:
-     ```python
-     class MySimplePlugin:
-         def __init__(self, panel_instance):
-             self.panel_instance = panel_instance
-             self.widget = Gtk.Button(label="Click Me")

-         def append_widget(self):
-             return self.widget
-     ```

-4. **Append the Widget**
-   - Use the `append_widget()` method to add the widget to the panel.

-5. **Optional: Set Content for Other Panels**
-   - If your plugin needs to set content in other panels (e.g., bottom, left), implement the `panel_set_content()` method:
-     ```python
-     def panel_set_content(self):
-         return self.my_custom_widget
-     ```

-6. **Enable/Disable the Plugin**
-   - Use the `ENABLE_PLUGIN` flag to enable or disable the plugin.

-7. Set plugin dependency
-    - Use DEPS = ["event_manager", "my_plugin"]

----

-## Key Concepts

-### Panel Instance
-- The `Panel` instance is the central object that manages all panels and plugins.
-- It provides access to:
-  - Panels in different directions (top, bottom, left, right).
-  - Utility functions (e.g., `update_widget`, `utils`).
-  - The plugin loader (`plugin_loader`).

-### `append_widget()`
-- A method used by plugins to append widgets to the panel.
-- The widget is added to the appropriate section based on the plugin's placement.

-### `panel_set_content(widget)`
-- A method used to set content directly into a specific panel (e.g., bottom, left).
-- This is useful when you need to manage widgets in panels other than the one associated with the plugin's position.

----

-## Conclusion

-Waypanel provides a flexible and extensible framework for building a customizable panel for Wayfire.
-By leveraging the `Panel` instance, plugins can dynamically modify the UI and respond to system events.
-The automatic plugin loading system simplifies development, allowing developers to focus on creating unique features.
+Managing Plugins:

+1. Plugin Loading:

+    *   Plugins are automatically loaded from directories under `src/plugins`.
+    *   The system looks for specific metadata in each plugin file.
+2. Configuration:

+    *   Plugins can be enabled or disabled via a flag or by removing the plugin file.
+    *   Use the `ENABLE_PLUGIN` flag to enable or disable individual plugins.
+    *   Manage plugin dependencies using the `DEPS` list.
+3. Plugin Placement:

+    *   Define plugin position and order using `get_plugin_placement(panel_instance)`.
+    *   Positions can be "left", "right", "center", "systray", or "after-systray".
+    *   Order determines the sequence of plugins within the same position.
+4. Initialization:

+    *   Implement `initialize_plugin(panel_instance)` to initialize the plugin.
+    *   This function should return the plugin instance.

+Developing Plugins:

+1. Plugin Structure:

+    *   Each plugin must define:
+        *   `get_plugin_placement()` function
+        *   `initialize_plugin(panel_instance)` function
+        *   A plugin class that encapsulates its functionality
+2. Base Class:

+    *   Inherit from `BasePlugin` class.
+    *   Implement lifecycle methods if needed:
+        *   `on_enable()`
+        *   `on_stop()`
+        *   `on_reload()`
+        *   `on_cleanup()`
+3. UI Integration:

+    *   Use `self.main_widget = (self.any_widget, "append")` to add widgets to the panel.
+    *   Use `self.main_widget = (self.any_widget, "panel_set_content")` to set the content to a specific panel.
+    use `get_plugin_placement()` to define which panel it should set the content: position = "left" for example.

+4. Event Handling:

+    *   Subscribe to IPC events from Wayfire using the `EventManagerPlugin`.
+    *   Handle events like "view-focused", "view-mapped", etc.
+5. Gestures:

+    *   Define custom gestures (swipe, click) and associate them with callbacks.
+6. Dependencies:

+    *   Specify dependencies using the `DEPS` list.
+    *   Use `check_dependencies()` to ensure all dependencies are loaded.
+7. Reloading:

+    *   Implement support for dynamic reloading if necessary.
+    *   Use `reload_plugin(plugin_name)` for dynamic reloading.
+8. Configuration:

+    *   Use `waypanel.toml` for plugin-specific configuration if needed.
+    *   Load configuration using `_load_plugin_configuration()`.
+9. Error Handling:

+    *   Implement proper error handling and logging.
+    *   Use the provided logger for error messages and debugging information.
+10. Best Practices:

+    *   Keep plugins lightweight and independent.
+    *   Only implement configuration if necessary.
+    *   Use GLib.idle\_add for non-blocking code execution.
+    *   Test plugins thoroughly to avoid hanging the entire plugin system.